tkrabel/tobias.krabel/docs/principles/business.md

 ## Seed Phase Principles

-There is one guiding principle for operating at Early stage: find profitable product-market-fit, while keeping your costs as small as possible.
+- Find profitable product-market-fit, while keeping your costs as small as possible.
+- Iterate quickly and review more than you plan

 ### The game